usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 {{< highlight yaml "linenos=table" >}}
 ---
 metadata :
-    title: markup-line,
+    title: markup-line
-    published: dateTime-with-timezone,
+    published: dateTime-with-timezone
-    last-modified: dateTime-with-timezone,
+    last-modified: dateTime-with-timezone
-    version: string,
+    version: string
-    oscal-version: string,
+    oscal-version: string
-    revisions: … ,
+    revisions: …
-    document-ids: … ,
+    document-ids: …
-    props: … ,
+    props: …
-    links: … ,
+    links: …
-    roles: … ,
+    roles: …
-    locations: … ,
+    locations: …
-    parties: … ,
+    parties: …
-    responsible-parties: … ,
+    responsible-parties: …
     remarks: markup-multiline
 {{< /highlight >}}

 Note that in YAML, any objects that may appear multiple times are contained in a YAML Array.
 Field definitions:
-- [`title`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-title_def-h3) (Required) - A human-readable title for the document.
-Expressed as [Markdown content](https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#markup-line).
+- [`<title>`](/reference/latest/complete/json-reference/#/catalog/metadata/title) (Required) - A human-readable title for the document.
+Expressed as [Markdown content](/reference/datatypes/#markup-line).
-- [`published`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-oscal-metadata-published_ref-h3) (Optional) - The date and time that this document was originally published.
-Expressed as a [DateTime](https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#datetime-with-timezone).
+- [`<published>`](/reference/latest/complete/json-reference/#/catalog/metadata/published) (Optional) - The date and time that this document was originally published.
+Expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
-- [`last-modified`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-oscal-metadata-last-modified_ref-h3) (Required) - The date and time that this document instance was last modified.
+- [`<last-modified>`](/reference/latest/complete/json-reference/#/catalog/metadata/last-modified) (Required) - The date and time that this document instance was last modified.
 If any part of the document is changed, this should be updated to the current date and time.
-Expressed as a [DateTime](https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#datetime-with-timezone).
+Expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
-- [`version`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-oscal-metadata-version_ref-h3) (Required) - A string that provides a version for this document instance.
+- [`<version>`](/reference/latest/complete/json-reference/#/catalog/metadata/version) (Required) - A string that provides a version for this document instance.
 If any part of the document is changed, this version should be incremented according to some standardized scheme.
-A [simple String](https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#string)
+A [simple String](/reference/datatypes/#string).
-- [`oscal-version`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-oscal-metadata-oscal-version_ref-h3) (Required) - The version of OSCAL that this document instance was written against.
-A [simple String](https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#string)
+- [`<oscal-version>`](/reference/latest/complete/json-reference/#/catalog/metadata/oscal-version) (Required) - The version of OSCAL that this document instance was written against.
+A [simple String](/reference/datatypes/#string)
-- [`revisions`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/#global_oscal-metadata-revision) (Optional) - A list of revisions to this document to enable advanced change tracking.
+- [`<revision>`](/reference/latest/catalog/json-reference/#/catalog/metadata/revision) (Optional) - A list of revisions to this document to enable advanced change tracking.
-- [`document-ids`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-oscal-metadata-document-id_ref-h3) (Optionally Many) - A unique ID that identifies a document, and ties all separate instances of the document into one document series.
-The `scheme` field provides a URI to identify the scheme used to generate the ID.
+- [`<document-id>`](/reference/latest/catalog/json-reference/#/catalog/metadata/document-id) (Optionally Many) - A unique ID that identifies a document, and ties all separate instances of the document into one document series.
+The `scheme` attribute provides a URI to identify the scheme used to generate the ID.
 See  for more information and usage guidance.
-- [`props`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-property_ref-h3) (Optionally Many) - Represents some arbitrary property of the document.
+- [`<prop>`](/reference/latest/catalog/json-reference/#/catalog/metadata/props) (Optionally Many) - Represents some arbitrary "property" of the document.
 This flexible element provides an extension point for adding additional metadata.
 See TODO for more information and usage guidance.
-- [`links`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-link_ref-h3) (Optionally Many) - Provides a resolvable URI (the `href` field) to some resource.
-The purpose of the link is given with the `rel` field, and it's media type through the `media-type` field.
-See [here](https://pages.nist.gov/OSCAL/tutorials/metadata/#understanding-and-using-document-id) for more information and usage guidance.
+- [`<link>`](/reference/latest/catalog/json-reference/#/catalog/metadata/links) (Optionally Many) - Provides a resolvable URI (the `href` attribute) to some resource.
+The purpose of the link is given with the `rel` attribute, and it's media type through the `media-type` attribute.
+See [here](#understanding-and-using-document-id) for more information and usage guidance.
-- [`roles`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-role_ref-h3) (Optionally Many) - Defines a function assumed or expected to be assumed by a party in a specific situation.
+- [`<role>`](/reference/latest/catalog/json-reference/#/catalog/metadata/roles) (Optionally Many) - Defines a function assumed or expected to be assumed by a party in a specific situation.
-- [`locations`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-location_ref-h3) (Optionally Many) - A location, with associated metadata that can be referenced.
+- [`<location>`](/reference/latest/catalog/json-reference/#/catalog/metadata/locations) (Optionally Many) - A location, with associated metadata that can be referenced.
-- [`parties`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-party_ref-h3) (Optionally Many) - A responsible entity which is either a person or an organization.
+- [`<party>`](/reference/latest/catalog/json-reference/#/catalog/metadata/parties) (Optionally Many) - A responsible entity which is either a person or an organization.
-- [`responsible-parties`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-responsible-party_ref-h3) (Optionally Many) - A reference to a set of organizations or persons that have responsibility for performing a referenced role in the context of the containing object.
+- [`<responsible-party>`](/reference/latest/catalog/json-reference/#/catalog/metadata/responsible-parties) (Optionally Many) - A reference to a set of organizations or persons that have responsibility for performing a referenced role in the context of the containing object.
-- [`remarks`](https://pages.nist.gov/OSCAL/documentation/schema/catalog-layer/catalog/json-schema/##gen_metadata-remarks_ref-h3) (Optional) - Markup formatted plaintext with notes for human readers of the content.
+- [`<remarks>`](/reference/latest/catalog/json-reference/#/catalog/metadata/remarks) (Optional) - Markup formatted plaintext with notes for human readers of the content.

 {{% /tab %}}
 {{% /tabs %}}